 As the edges were directed, it is possible to measure the relative popularity of the parishes.
 In the graph above, in-degree centrality has been measured and is represented by the size of the nodes in the graph.
 What is apparent is that St Mary Redcliffe is by far the most popular church in the town.
 This may be the case because it was regarded as a merchant church and many of the testators under study here were merchants.

 However, parish churches were not the only type of ecclesiastical institution that testators gave to in their wills.
 Below is a graph that shows the full network of testamentary giving across the fifteenth century.
 As well as parish churches, it includes friaries, hospitals, fraternities and chapels.
 It has 609 nodes and 1525 edges, and the edges are directed from the testator to the institution.

 One clear issue with this network graph is that its complexity renders it difficult to read compared to the previous graphs.
 Therefore, I have used the metrics produced by Gephi to look at the in-degree centralities of various pious institutions.
-What is clear from the graph is that the friaries were popular with testators.
+What is clear from the graph is that the friaries (represented by the four green circles in the centre of the graph) were popular with testators.
 This was probably because they were involved with funeral services and other commemorative acts for the testators soul, so testators left generic bequests to each of the four orders of friars in the town to secure their prayers.
 However, there are some cases where testators appear to have had a more meaningful with the friaries.